 If your ileocecal valve (or your appendix) has been removed, your body is at somewhat of a disadvantage.
 You might notice more problems with diarrhea, constipation, and symptoms associated with bowel toxicity (headaches, flu-like symptoms, achiness, fatigue, etc.) You can minimize these effects by:

-- regularly consuming foods and supplements that are considered pre- and probiotics, which include fermented foods like sauerkraut, yogurt, and kefir (which can now be found in the dairy section of many local supermarkets), or a high-quality probiotic supplement;
+- Regularly consuming foods and supplements that are considered pre- and probiotics, which include fermented foods like sauerkraut, yogurt, and kefir, or a high-quality probiotic supplement;

 - If you routinely suffer from diarrhea or constipation, it often helps to massage the area where the small intestine meets the large intestine.
 Although the ileocecal valve and/or appendix might be missing, that area will generally still contain a large amount of lymph tissue—and massage will help improve circulation and drainage of the area.
 Also massaging the various “neurolymphatic” and “neurovascular” points associated with the colon and ileocecal valve will help improve circulation and detoxification of the area.